jionglearningzhang/jionglearningzhang.github.io/_posts/2019-04-08-on-the-way-of-Q-learning.md

 Better estimation of Q.

 Issues of DQN:
-1. Data efficency issue because of uniform random exprience sampling
+1. Data efficency issue because of using uniform random exprience sampling
 2. Overestimation caused by max operation
 3. Exploration